 US Senator Bill Cassidy wants to meet with president over halt of XL Keystone Pipeline

-BATON ROUGE - U.S. Senator Bill Kennedy and more than 20 other republican senators are requesting a face to face meeting with President Joe Biden over why he stopped the XL Keystone Pipeline.
+BATON ROUGE - U.S. Senator Bill Cassidy and more than 20 other republican senators are requesting a face to face meeting with President Joe Biden over why he stopped the XL Keystone Pipeline.

 "We're requesting this meeting just to tell him, you killed Keystone Pipeline, 11-thousand people will be out of a job," Senator Cassidy said.